Retail Mobile Marketing: Creating a Strategy to Drive In-store Sales

 There is no one-size-fits-all approach to a successful retail mobile marketing strategy.
 But, analyzing, testing, and learning as you go can ensure you’re on the right track.

 If you use the SMART goal methodology outlined above, the framework is already set for you.
-If you decide to compile data monthly, this is the perfect time to see what is and isn’t working and how you can adapt moving forward to achieve your goal.
+If you decide to compile data monthly, this is the perfect time to see what is and isn’t working and how to adapt moving forward to achieve your goal.

 Bottom Line